Contents

 Location: Third floor

-Centred around the Parthenon friezes, this gallery offers a comprehensive view of the decorative sculptures that adorned the temple of Athena.
-Visitors can appreciate the friezes in their historical context through an architectural layout that mirrors the Parthenon’s dimensions.
+Centred around the Parthenon frieze, this gallery offers a comprehensive view of the band of rich decorative sculptures that once adorned the temple of Athena at the Acropolis.
+You can appreciate the friezes in their historical context through an architectural layout that mirrors the Parthenon’s dimensions.

 The Archaeological Excavation